-You probably like you’re all belly at this point.
+You probably feel like you’re all belly at this point.
 The top of your uterus is now 14 1/2 to 15 1/4 inches from the pubic symphysis, and 6 1/2 to 7 1/4 inches above your belly button (1).
 It may be hard to believe it, but your uterus (just the uterus itself, not baby or anything else) now weighs about 2 1/2 pounds (2).
 For reference, it was about 2 ounces before you were pregnant!
 Isn’t your body incredible?!

 Week 38 Pregnancy: Symptoms

 We’ve talked about contractions the last couple of weeks, but it’s worth mentioning again.
 No talk of late pregnancy symptoms is complete without mentioning the contractions that you may be feeling with increasing frequency.
 You’ve likely been experiencing Braxton Hicks contractions for a while.
 Your uterus may be contracting more often and more strongly (3).
 Your contractions may seem to be set off by everything — exercise, a sneeze, bumping your belly, or absolutely nothing at all.
 Along with your hormones, these contractions are preparing your body for labor.

 Before your baby is born, your breasts begin producing colostrum, a highly nutritious fluid that’s your baby’s first milk (2).
 Colostrum is a thick yellow fluid.
 It contains proteins and antibodies that help boost baby’s immune system.
 And, colostrum gives your baby nourishment until your breasts start making milk a few days after your baby is born (1,3).
 You may see colostrum leaking from your breasts, or notice a dry crust on your nipples.